padrino/padrino-framework/padrino-docs/guides/localization.md

 ## Provide your translations

+Fork [padrino-framework](https://github.com/padrino/padrino-framework), add translation files for your language and create a pull request.

-Download and translate these files:
+If you are not familiar with Github you can download and translate these files:

 -   [padrino-core.yml](https://raw.github.com/padrino/padrino-framework/master/padrino-support/lib/padrino-support/locale/en.yml)
 -   [padrino-admin.yml](http://raw.github.com/padrino/padrino-framework/master/padrino-admin/lib/padrino-admin/locale/admin/en.yml)